What’s The Best Chipotle In Adobo Sauce Substitute?

 Adobo sauce is a lightly seasoned tomato-based sauce which includes vinegar, so you’re not too far off by simply subbing in a few splashes of Tabasco Chipotle Hot Sauce.
 The heat won’t be quite as intense as you’d get from dicing a chipotle in the adobo sauce on the spot, but the smokiness will be there.
 Like for most substitutions, tend to under-spice, then add more to taste.

-Spice rack quick fix: Chipotle powder or Smoked paprika/Cayenne powder mix
+Spice rack quick fix: Chipotle powder or a smoked paprika/cayenne powder mix

 You can makeshift your own version of chipotle in adobo sauce using common kitchen ingredients.
 If you have dried chipotle around, it’s best, but you can also swap out those dried chilies for the chipotle powder or smoked paprika/cayenne mix from above.
 We’ll guess you don’t have whole dried chilies at your fingertips, so we’ll describe the powder option:

 Adjust these proportions to best fit your flavor and spiciness expectations.
-Again – this is a makeshift fix, not a real recipe for traditional chipotle in adobo sauce.
-It won’t have anywhere near the richness of flavor due to no simmering of the ingredients.
+Again — this is a makeshift fix, not a real recipe for traditional chipotle in adobo sauce.
+It won’t have anywhere near the richness of flavor because of no simmering of the ingredients.
 But when you’re in a pinch, a little adventurous mixing can do wonders.

 Subscribe